-Dealing with stinky diapers is one of those rites of passage of motherhood.
+Dealing with stinky diapers is one of those rites of passage of motherhood, especially for new parents.
 We’ve all been there…I know I have!
 You’d think that the prospect of changing one of these beauties would be enough, but things got a lot worse for one Seattle mom when she actually got kicked off a public bus because of her 1-year-old’s smelly diaper.

 Nichole Hakimian was on her way to the doctor with her sick child when the bus driver told her to get off.